altheaHicks/Chocolate-Box-Simulator/README.md

 Includes one main.cpp file.

-To compile and run in a linux terminal:
+To compile and run on linux with a gnu compiler:

 ```bash
 $ g++ main.cpp